Melania Trump May Grace ‘Vogue’ Cover Despite Magazine Endorsing Hillary Clinton

 A Melania Trump Vogue cover may be coming soon, according to the Wall Street Journal.
-Despite, the fashion magazine endorsing Hillary Clinton instead of the first lady’s husband, an insider hinted that Melania might grace a future Vogue magazine.
+Despite the fashion magazine’s endorsement of Hillary Clinton instead of the new First Lady’s husband, Donald Trump, an insider hinted that Melania might grace a future Vogue magazine.

 Melania Trump’s name surfaced during the Journal’s interview with fashion extraordinaire, Anna Wintour, editor-in-chief of Vogue.
 Wintour talked about a litany of subjects and a quagmire in the industry.